briandrum/codes.forchagrin.com/_chapters/chapter-124-municipal-income-tax-effective-january-1-2016.md

     payment shall be made by electronic funds transfer to the Tax Administrator of all taxes deducted and withheld on behalf of the Municipality.
-The payment of tax by electronic funds transfer under this division does not affect an employer’s, agent’s, or other payer’s obligation to file any return as required under this section.
+The payment of tax by electronic funds transfer under this division does not affect an employer's, agent's, or other payer's obligation to file any return as required under this section.

     3. _(3)_ An employer, agent of an employer, or other payer shall make and